livingsocial/rearview-engine/README.md

 ## User Interface Guide

+The Rearview UI is built using bootstrap and require.

 Rearview does not use the asset pipeline.
 Instead you'll need to take a look at [public/rearview-src](https://github.com/livingsocial/rearview-engine/tree/master/public/rearview-src).
-In development mode javascript, css, etc is loaded directly from here.
-When rearview-engine is bundled as a Gem the various elements are pre-compiled (manually before **gem build**) using require and are loaded from [public/rearview](https://github.com/livingsocial/rearview-engine/tree/master/public/rearview).
+In development mode javascript, css, etc are loaded directly from here.
+When rearview-engine is bundled as a Gem the various elements are pre-compiled (manually before **gem build**) using require.js and are loaded from [public/rearview](https://github.com/livingsocial/rearview-engine/tree/master/public/rearview).

 To compile the ui before distribution, run the following rake task from inside rearview-engine: